Cumulocity-IoT/cumulocity-xdk-agent/README.md

 - STREAMRATE = <RATE TO SEND MEASUREMENTS TO C8Y IN MILLISECONDS> | default-value 5000

 Measurements types can be switched on/off in config.txt by setting the value to true/false.
 > NOTE: Make sure you use Unix line endings instead of Windows line endings.
 Otherwise config file cannot be parsed correctly.
+> NOTE: Don't use blanks anywhere in the file.
+After the last config line a newline is required

 ### Operations
 The XDK can receive operations and messages initiated in your C8Y tenant.
 So you can :
 - change streaming rate:
--- send shell command from C8Y (publish any 1000 ms): "speed 1000"
+-- send shell command from C8Y (publish any 1000 ms): "speed 1000".
+Changing the speed is written to the config file on the WIFI chip
 - toggle yellow light upon receiving any message:
 -- for this define device dashboard and use "message" widget
 - restart XDK from C8Y:
 -- select XDk device in C8Y cockpit and execute "Restart device" from dropdown-menue "More"
 - toggle yellow light:
 -- send shell command: "toggle"
+- enable/disable sensor:
+-- send shell command: "sensor NOISEENABELED TRUE" or "sensor NOISEENABELED TRUE".
+Enabling/disabling the sensor is written to the config file on the WIFI chip

 ### Buttons
 The buttons have following on the XDK have the following functions:

  	* Button one dot: stop/start sending measurements to Cumulocity
-	* Button two dots: reset boot status stored on device flash to "NOT_IN_BOOT_PROCESS"
+	* Button two dots:
+	** if pressed for longer than 3 seconds resets boot status stored on device flash to "NOT_IN_BOOT_PROCESS" ** if pressed only shortly print the configuration currently stored in the "config.txt" file on the filesystem of the WIFI chip
+	** if pressed during the startup process of the XDK the configuration stored on the WIFI chip is deleted

 ### Status indicated by LEDs
 | Red      | Orange   | Yellow   |Mode                      | Status                              | Possible Cause                   |